Frugal Feasts: The Best Cheap Eats in Adelaide

 Adelaide Central Market

 When you need extra sustenance as you browse the fresh produce and artisan goods at the Adelaide Central Market, fuel up without breaking the bank.
 Smiley’s Tuckshop is delivering the goods with fresh bacon and egg rolls, simple toasties and premium coffee.
-The combos seal the deal, with a pie or pasty and a can of drink for $8, or a ham and cheese toastie and a coffee setting you back $10.
+The combos seal the deal, with a ham and cheese toastie and a coffee setting you back $12 and a bacon and egg roll and coffee for $16.

 Craving Italian?
 Check out Lucia’s Pizza and Spaghetti Bar.
 Frugal foodies flood in for their freshly prepared paninis, homemade pasta and sauces, and of course, their signature deep pan pizzas – all of which will give you change from a twenty.
 While pizza is most certainly a breakfast dish in our eyes, the team here also do some banging brunch plates that are also worth checking out.